In tennis there is no mistaking speed and quickness in an opponent. It becomes obvious when you see a player that just blows by a defender.

 backward, the trunk slows drastically, causing the swinging arm to accelerate.

-foundation that these laws provide that will help a tennis player grow in his
+laws provide that will help a tennis player grow in his or her career.